xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="Galatás tower sits on top of the hill, higher than anything else." width=100% align=center link="/blog/cappadocia/IMG_4335.webp" target="_blank" >}}

-The following day we visited Hagia Sophia as early as possible so to avoid large crowds.
+The following day we visited Hagia Sophia as early as possible, as to avoid large crowds.
 Sadly, Erdoğan annulled Hagia Sophia's status as a museum and reverted it into a mosque.
 Visitors are only allowed on the top floor, which is a short 15-minute tour.
 The visit was poor compared to what had been described to us by people who visited before the annulation.

 Despite that, Hagia Sophia is an architectural masterpiece, and we could not leave without visiting.
 Initially a church, it was converted to a mosque after the fall of Constantinople in 1453.
 It is considered the epitome of Byzantine architecture and has influenced the history of architecture.
-When transitioned to a mosque,
+When transitioned to a mosque, any Christian symbols and architectural points were removed, and the iconography was destroyed or plastered over.

 {{< figure src="/blog/cappadocia/IMG_4356.webp"
 attr="It's construction started in 346AD." width=100%